 If you are self-employed and had at least $400 in self-employment income, you also have to file.
 Furthermore, there are other circumstances where you should file a tax return, even though your income is below the thresholds.

 - Excluding income from taxation with the Foreign Earned Income Exclusion (FEIE)

-- Foreign Housing Exclusion or Deduction
+- Claiming the Foreign Housing Exclusion or Deduction to reduce living expenses

-- Foreign Tax Credit (FTC) to offset tax paid to other countries
+- Applying the Foreign Tax Credit (FTC) to offset tax paid to other countries

 Through these exclusions, deductions and credits, many US expats can reduce or even eliminate their US tax burden.